biogeospatial/Biodiverse_publication_list/SpatialConditions.md

 ### sp_in_label_range ###

-Is a label within a group's range?
+Is a group within a label's range?

 **Required args:**  label